 But at least it’s a start, and he’s made the right noises.

-Whether or not you agree with me that cricket must be re-listed, I hope I can convince you of the need for transparency.
+Whether or not you agree with me that cricket on free-to-air cricket is desirable, I hope I can convince you of the need for transparency.
 Our government has the power to take vital decisions about access to our game.
 Those decisions must be fully explained and justified in public, with full disclosure, and the people who make those decisions held accountable for them.

 As the election approaches, there are things we can all do.
 We can write to the parliamentary candidates in our constituencies, to ask them where they stand on re-listing sporting events, how they would vote on the issue, and what influence they could bring to bear.
 We can air our views.
 We can also write to the DCMS.
 Simon K has contacted the department again, requesting more detail about their decision to shelve the Davies Review, under the Freedom of Information Act.
 As soon as they reply, we’ll tell you what they have to say.